What Is Walpurgisnacht? And How did An English Nun Become Associated with Witches?

 Germany Land of Legend and Real Fairy Tale Locations

-Germany is a land of legends and real Fairy Tale locations, and the most amazing thing is that you actually can visit these places!
+Germany is a land of legends and real Fairy Tale locations, and the most fantastic thing is that you can visit these places!
 Ancient forests, Castles with high towers, wide open fields, and Statues.
-Imagine, visiting an enchanted castle where Sleeping Beauty waited for her prince, or wandering the forest where Little Red Riding Hood met the Wolf.
-You can…
+Imagine visiting an enchanted castle where Sleeping Beauty waited for her prince or wandering the forest where Little Red Riding Hood met the Wolf.
+You can spend…

 The Tale of Kunigunde von Kynast- a Silesian Folk Tale